Airdrieonians F.C.: Stadium

 Airdrie play their home fixtures at Excelsior Stadium, also unofficially known as New Broomfield.
-For sponsorship reasons the venue was originally known as The Shyberry Excelsior Stadium (after Shyberry Design Ltd. who had sponsored the construction) and from 2018 to 2022 as The Penny Cars Stadium.
+For sponsorship reasons the venue was originally known as The Shyberry Excelsior Stadium (after Shyberry Design Ltd. who had sponsored the construction), from 2018 to 2022 as The Penny Cars Stadium and from 2024 onwards as The Albert Bartlett Stadium.

 The ground was built when now defunct Airdrieonians' previous home, Broomfield Park, was sold to supermarket chain Safeway, who were given permission to build a new store on the site.
 This transaction has been cited as being the cause of the financial ruination of the club, as their old ground was demolished several years before they acquired planning permission for the new stadium.
 In the intervening years the club ground-shared Broadwood Stadium, in Cumbernauld, the home of Clyde.